 My Marketing Agency

-Now this one is worth spending a little more time upon as it’s in the most obvious form of income that’s active.
+Now this one is worth spending a little more time on as it’s the most obvious form of income that’s active.

 However, it’s also the most reliable form of income I have.

 At the moment I’m actually in the midst of trying to turn this into passive income through the advice of my friend Ross Tavendale.

 The idea is that I slowly remove myself from every section of the business.

 Doing this is a hugely complicated process and it remains to be seen how successful I’ll actually be in doing this – but time will tell.

 Needless to say, there are many many moving parts within running a business of any kind